-We will receive net cash proceeds from this offering (after payment of offering expenses) of approximately \$38.3 million.
-We plan to use the net cash proceeds from this offering and the net cash proceeds from each conversion of the Series F convertible units for general partnership purposes.
+We will receive net cash proceeds from this offering (after payment of offering expenses) of approximately \$35.0 million, or approximately \$40.3 million if the underwriters' overallotment is exercised in full.
+We plan to use the net cash proceeds from this offering to temporarily reduce indebtedness under our revolving credit facility.

-In connection with the completion of this offering, we will also receive a contribution of approximately \$0.3 million of our Series B preference units from our general partner to maintain its one percent general partner interest.
+In connection with the completion of this offering, we will also receive a non-cash contribution of approximately \$0.4 million in liquidation value of our Series B preference units from our general partner to maintain its one percent general partner interest.